liormadav/sign-in-system/README.md

 15. open the signup.aspx.cs and paste there the appropriate code
 16. create another web forms file name"welcome.aspx"
 17. open the welcome.aspx file and paste there the appropriate code
-18. create a css file and paste there the appropriate code (the welcome.css code)
+18. create a css file and paste there the appropriate code (the style.css code)
-19. open the signup.aspx.cs and paste there the appropriate code
+19. open the welcome.aspx.cs and paste there the appropriate code